To capture something in the best possible way, many outside supports are needed. One of those needs is proper lighting.

 What are Skylight Filters?

 A skylight filter is a slightly tinged filter that adds a warm appeal to the photographs.
-The hue that these filters retain is a kind of orangish.
+The hue that these filters retain is orangish.

-If you want to give your photographs a warm feel, then this filter is ideal.
-This filter is a type of UV filter that has a reddish or sort of orange hue.
+This filter is ideal if you want to give your photographs a warm feel.
+This filter is a type of UV filter with a reddish or orange hue.

 The main purpose of this filter is to maintain all a colour of a picture.
-So when you are looking for capturing a very colourful background or landscape, then this filter will help to retain the contrast of all the existing colours.
+So when you are looking to capture a very colourful background or landscape, then this filter will help to retain the contrast of all the existing colours.

 For landscape photos, a skylight filter should get chosen, but when it comes to portraits, a skylight filter will be a terrible choice.
 The reflection of this filter on any skin tone is not good at all.